QubesOS/qubes-doc/user/advanced-topics/disposable-customization.rst

 You can create as many disposable templates as you want.
 First, you need to :ref:`create an app qube <introduction/getting-started:adding, removing, and listing qubes>`.

-Next, go to |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> APPS --> <DISPOSABLE_TEMPLATE> --> Settings --> Advanced --> Disposable template` and enable it, at last, click on :guilabel:`&OK` to accept the changes and close the window.
+Next, go to :appmenuselection:`APPS --> <DISPOSABLE_TEMPLATE> --> Settings --> Advanced --> Disposable template` and enable it, at last, click on :guilabel:`&OK` to accept the changes and close the window.
 To modify settings of the disposable template itself or how programs are run on it, use the :guilabel:`TEMPLATES` tab.

 You can also use the command line equivalent: